 Media Devices

-This school/college accepts that this is a Safeguarding concern and one that is increasing which requires a robust response.
+Our Provision accepts that this is a Safeguarding concern and one that is increasing which requires a robust response.
 We will seek advice from agencies and professionals acknowledging that there are both national and local guidance that we need to adhere to in order to tackle the concerns and work in partnership with our agencies.

 We will refer to: